Provide a LArSoft geometry example working with the new larg4

 Here the DriftElectronstoPlane_module will take the SimEnergyDeposits as input, drift the electrons to a surface and create the SimDriftedElectronClusters which then are the input for a new module that takes the SimDriftedElectronClusters as input and simchannels as output.

-#5 Updated by Hans-Joachim Wenzel about 1 month ago
+#5 Updated by Hans-Joachim Wenzel 3 months ago

 - File dune_refactored2.fcl added